OIII arc in Gemini

 This image is a false color composite where [OIII] (505.7 nm) is mapped to red, Hα is mapped to green, and [SII] (671.7 nm and 673.0 nm) is mapped to blue.
 All three color channels contain some continuum light, which appears magenta in the image due to the choice of the color factors.
 Stars are partially subtracted (with different factors for each color so that the average star color is white).

 The bright object at the lower right is SH2-274.
-Also note that there are a lot of weakly ionized background nebulae (HII and [SII], green to cyan).

 Follow this link for an annotated presentation of the mentioned objects.